TommyDatageek01/Data-Survey/README.md

 - [Insights](#Insights)

 ## Project Overview
 Data is the new Oil.
 The use of Data in every sphere of human endeavour has spiked in the last three years.
-This is because Data is having more everyday applications in life and industry.
+This is because Data is having more everyday application in life and industry.
 Data can be used to;
 - Proffer solutions
 - Diagonse problems
 - Uncover new trends